Local Access to Huge Random Objects through Partial Sampling: Model and Overview of our Techniques

-\paragraph{\func{random-neighbor} Queries} We provide efficient \func{random-neighbor} queries (Section~\ref{sec:buckets}).
-The ability to do so is surprising.
-First, note that after performing a \func{random-neighbor} query all other conditional probabilities will be affected in a non-trivial way. \footnote{Consider a $G(n,p)$ graph with small $p$, say $p = 1/\sqrt n$, such that vertices will have $\tilde{\mathcal{O}}(\sqrt n)$ neighbors with high probability.
-After $\tilde{\mathcal{O}}(\sqrt n)$ \func{random-neighbor} queries, we will have uncovered all the neighbors (w.h.p.), so that the conditional probability of the remaining $\Theta(n)$ edges should now be close to zero.} This requires a way of implicitly keeping track of all the resulting changes.
-Second, we can sample a \func{random-neighbor} with the correct probability $1/\deg(v)$, even though we do not sample or know the degree of the vertex.
+\paragraph*{\func{Random-Neighbor} Queries} We implement \func{Random-Neighbor} queries (Section~\ref{sec:blocks}) using $\poly(\log n)$ resources.
+The ability to do so is surprising since: (1) Sampling the degree of vertex, may not be viable in \emph{sub-linear} time, because this quantity alone imposes dependence on the existence of \emph{all} of its potential incident edges and consequently on the rest of the graph (since it is undirected).
+Thus, our implementation needs to return a random neighbor, with probability reciprocal to the query vertex's degree, without resorting to \emph{determining} its degree.
+(2) Even without committing to the degrees, answers to \func{Random-Neighbor} queries affect the conditional probabilities of the remaining adjacencies in a global and non-trivial manner.\footnote{ Consider a $G(n,p)$ graph with small $p$, say $p = 1/\sqrt n$, such that vertices will have $\tilde{\mathcal{O}}(\sqrt n)$ neighbors with high probability.
+After $\tilde{\mathcal{O}}(\sqrt n)$ \func{Random-Neighbor} queries, we will have uncovered all the neighbors (w.h.p.), so that the conditional probability of the remaining $\Theta(n)$ edges should now be close to zero.}

-We formulate a {\em bucketing approach} (Section~\ref{sec:buckets}) which samples multiple consecutive edges at once, in such a way that the conditional probabilities of the unsampled edges remain independent and ``well-behaved'' during subsequent queries.
-For each vertex $v$, we divide the vertex set (potential neighbors) or $v$ into consecutive ranges (buckets), so that each bucket contains, in expectation, roughly the same number of neighbors $\sum^{b}_{u=a} p_{v,u}$ (which we must be able to compute efficiently).
-The subroutine of \func{next-neighbor} may be applied to sample the neighbors within a bucket in expected constant time.
-Then, one may obtain a random neighbor of $v$ by picking a random neighbor from a random bucket; probabilities of picking any neighbors may be normalized to the uniform distribution via rejection sampling, while stilling yielding $\poly(\log n)$ complexities overall.
-This bucketing approach also naturally leads to our data structure that requires constant space for each bucket and for each edge, using $\Theta(n+m)$ overall memory requirement.
-The \func{vertex-pair} queries are implemented by sampling the relevant bucket.
+We formulate an approach which samples many consecutive edges simultaneously, in such a way that the conditional probabilities of the unsampled edges remain independent and ``well-behaved'' during subsequent queries.
+For each vertex $v$, we divide the potential neighbors of $v$ into contiguous ranges $\{B^{(i)}_v\}$ called blocks, so that each $B^{(i)}_v$ contains $\Theta(1)$ neighbors in expectation (i.e. $\sum_{u\in B_i} p_{vu} = \Theta(1)$).
+The subroutine of \func{Next-Neighbor} is applied to sample the neighbors within a block in expected $\mathcal{\widetilde O}(1)$ time.
+We can now find a neighbor of $v$ by picking a random neighbor from a random block, but this introduces a bias because all blocks may not have the same number of neighbors.
+We remove this bias by rejecting samples with probability proportional to the number of neighbors in the block.

-We now consider the application of our construction above to actual random graph models, where we must realize the assumption that $\prod^{b}_{u=a} (1-p_{v,u})$ and $\sum^{b}_{u=a} p_{v,u}$ can be computed efficiently.
-This holds trivially for the $G(n,p)$ model via closed-form formulas, but requires an additional back-end data structure for the Stochastic Block models.